Watch the webinar now:

 What is activity-based costing?

 Activity Based Costing (ABC) is a method for the precise recording and allocation of overhead costs to products, services or customers.
-In contrast to traditional cost accounting approaches, which allocate costs across the board, ABC analyzes the actual activities that consume resources and assigns the costs to these activities.
+In contrast to traditional cost accounting approaches, which distribute costs across the board, ABC analyzes the actual activities that consume resources and allocates the costs to these activities.
 This enables a more accurate representation of the cost structure and helps companies to identify cost drivers and manage costs more efficiently.

 Core elements of activity-based costing